sebastian-colomar/protech/upgrade/etcd-recovery.md

   oc get pods -n openshift-etcd | grep -v etcd-quorum-guard | grep etcd || echo etcd POD IS NOT RUNNING
   ```

+### IMPORTANT
-### 1.14.
-To ensure that all workloads return to normal operation following a recovery procedure, restart each pod that stores Kubernetes API information.
-This includes OpenShift Container Platform components such as routers, Operators, and third-party componen.
+> To ensure that all workloads return to normal operation following a recovery procedure, restart each pod that stores Kubernetes API information.
+>
+> This includes OpenShift Container Platform components such as routers, Operators, and third-party componen.